stuartellis/tf-tasks/README.md

 ## Contributing

 This project was built for my personal use.
-I will accept suggestions and consider Pull Requests, but may decline anything that makes it less useful for me.
+I will consider suggestions and Pull Requests, but may decline anything that makes it less useful for my needs.
+You are welcome to fork this project.

-Configuration files for this project template are provided by my [baseline](https://github.com/stuartellis/copier-sve-baseline) Copier template.
+Some of the configuration files for this project template are provided by my [project baseline](https://github.com/stuartellis/copier-sve-baseline) Copier template.
 To synchronize a copy of this project template with the baseline template, run these commands:

 ```shell
 cd copier-sve-baseline